Chiccoo-oo/Karuna-Dapp/README.md

 ---

+## 2. Project Description

+Karuna allows users to donate to specific projects, with every transaction recorded on the immutable and public ledger of the Stacks Testnet.
+This ensures that the flow of funds is completely traceable and verifiable by anyone.

+---

+## 3. Project Vision

+The vision for Karuna is to create a charity ecosystem where donors have complete confidence that their contributions reach their intended purpose.
+By eliminating the need for a central trusted third party and providing a public record of all transactions, Karuna aims to:

+- Combat fraud
+- Reduce administrative overhead
+- Increase public trust in charitable organizations

+---

 ## ✨ Features

 - **Transparent Donations:** All donations are recorded on the Stacks Testnet, making them publicly visible and immutable.
 - **Traceable Funds:** Funds are sent directly from the donor's wallet to a designated address, eliminating intermediaries.
 - **Live Project Status:** Anyone can view the total amount raised for any project by querying the smart contract, ensuring real-time transparency.

+---

+## 4. Future Scope

+- **Beneficiary Verification:** Implement a system to verify the identity of beneficiaries on-chain using Decentralized Identifiers (DIDs).
+- **Milestone-Based Funding:** Use smart contracts to release funds to projects only when specific, verifiable milestones are met.
+- **DAO Governance:** Allow donors to participate in a Decentralized Autonomous Organization (DAO) to vote on which projects receive funding.
+- **Integration with Real-World Assets:** Partner with physical stores or service providers to allow beneficiaries to redeem aid using a token.

 ---